stat545ubc-2024/assignment-b4-EricXiang1104/Assignment-B4-R-mark-down-file.md

     rearranged <- paste0(substr(word, 2, nchar(word)), substr(word, 1, 1), "et")}

     else if (grepl("^(ch)|(cr)",word)){
-        #Rule 2: if start  with ch or cr, move both letters to the end of the word and add et in the end
+        #Rule 2: if start with "ch" or "cr", move both letters to the end of the word and add et in the end
             rearranged <- paste0(substr(word, 3, nchar(word)), substr(word, 1, 2), "et")}
   else{
     #rule3: move the last letter to the first if starts with a consonant not "ch or "cr"